-- 1. A shaded sidewalk must be provided alongside at least 50 percent of: - a. the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter; and

-1 b. any park ing adjacent to the building.
-2 3 4 2.
+- 1. A shaded sidewalk must be provided alongside at least 50 percent of: - a. the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter; and - b. any parking adjacent to the building. - 2.
 When adjacent to parking, the shaded sidewalk shall be raised above the level of the parking by way of a defined edge.
 ADA ramps alongside the building must also be shaded.
+(See Figure [46] 38.) - 3.
+A shaded sidewalk must meet the following requirements: - a.
+Along a roadway or Internal Circulation

-(See Figure 38.)
-5 Click here for Fig gure 38: Example o of an ADA ramp with shade structure.
-6 3.
-A shaded sidewa alk must meet the following requirement s: 7 8 9 10 11 provided standards roadway or Internal Circulation Route w a shaded sidewalk shall comply with s for that roadway type.
-If not otherw shall provide trees planted no more than the applicable sidewalk wise required, the shaded 12 13 14 15 consist o with tree ny parking adjacent to the building the faminimum 5 foot clear zone and 5 foot so no more than 30 feet on center, or a m 5 foot wide weather protection. oot planting zone, planted 16 17 18 4.
-Building entrances and exits, other than those used solely for emergency purpo or for deliveries, shall be located under a shade device such as an awning portico.
-19 PART 3.
-Artic le 3 of City Code Chapter 25-2, Subchapter E is ame ended as follows: 20 3.1.
-INTENT 21 These building design standards are intended to: 22 23 3.1.1.
-Strengthen Austin's unique character and help buildings to better function in Austin's environment; 24 3.1.2.
-Create buildings with appropriate human scale; 25 26 3.1.3.
-Ensure that buildings contribute to the creation of a pedestrian-friendly environment through the provision of glazing, shading, and shelter at the pedestrian level; 27 28 3.1.4.
-Lessen the impact of branded architecture that does not speak to the city's unique character and conditions; and 29 3.1.5.
+Figure 38: Example of an ADA ramp with shade structure.

+- Route where building frontage is provided a shaded sidewalk shall comply with the applicable sidewalk standards for that roadway type.
+If not otherwise required, the shaded sidewalk shall provide trees planted no more than 30 feet on center or a 4' awning. - b.
+Along any parking adjacent to the building the shaded sidewalk shall consist of a minimum 5 foot clear zone and 5 foot planting zone, planted with trees no more than 30 feet on center, or a 5 foot clear zone with a minimum 5 foot wide weather protection. - 4.
+Building entrances and exits, other than those used solely for emergency purposes or for deliveries, shall be located under a shade device such as an awning or portico.

+ARTICLE 3: BUILDING DESIGN STANDARDS

+3.1.
+INTENT

+These building design standards are intended to:

+- 3.1.1.
+Strengthen Austin's unique character and help buildings to better function in Austin's environment; - 3.1.2.
+Create buildings with appropriate human scale; - 3.1.3.
+Ensure that buildings contribute to the creation of a pedestrian-friendly environment through the provision of glazing, shading, and shelter at the pedestrian level; - 3.1.4.
+Lessen the impact of branded architecture that does not speak to the city's unique character and conditions; and - 3.1.5.
 Increase the quality, adaptability, and sustainability in Austin's building stock.

-30 3.2.
-[PEDESTRI AN FRONTAGES GLAZING AND FACADE RELIEF REQUIREMENTS 31 3.2.1.
-Applie cability 32 The e following table sun nmarizes the applicability of this section: Standard Applies if the Applies to the Following:
+3.2.
+[PEDESTRIAN FRONTAGES] GLAZING AND FACADE RELIEF REQUIREMENTS

-Principal Street Is: 3.2.
-[Pedestrian Frontages] Glazing and Facade Relief Requirements All roadway types Development of any non-residential land use, except for congregate care facilities zoned MF for which the principal street is not a Core Transit Corridor.
-Religious Assembly use shall be exempt from glazing requirements.
-This section applies to any publicly visible building frontage.
-Building facades facing loading areas, rear service areas, or facades adjoining other buildings (attached to more than 50 percent of the sidewall) are exempt.]
+Standard Applies if the Principal Street is: Applies to the following: 3.2: Pedestrian Frontages Glazing and Facade Relief Requirements All roadway types - Development of any non-residential land use except for congregate care facilities zoned MF for which the principal street is not a Core Transit Corridor. - Religious Assembly use shall be exempt from glazing requirements. [- This section applies to any publicly visible building frontage.
+Building facades facing loading area, rear service areas, or facades adjoining other buildings (attached to more than 50 percent of the sidewall) are exempt.]

 3.2.2.
-Glazing and Facade Relief on Building Facades.
+Glazing and Facade Relief on Building Facades

-Glazing and Facade Relief provides interest for pedestrians, connects the building exterior and interior, puts eyes on the street, promotes reusability, and provides a human-scale element on building facades.
-Projects subject to this section shall meet the following minimum [glazing] requirements, but may provide additional glazing and facade relief beyond what is required under this section[÷].
+Glazing and Facade Relief provides interest for the pedestrian, connects the building interior and exterior, puts eyes on the street, promotes reusability, and provides a human-scale element on building facades.
+Projects subject to this section shall meet the following minimum [glazing] requirements, but may provide additional glazing and facade relief beyond what is required under this section.
 Refer to Article 5 for definitions of Glazing and Facade Relief.

-A. On the facade facing the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter:
+A. On the façade facing the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter: